 Whey Isolate vs Concentrate: Which Is Better for You?

 The differences between whey protein isolate and whey protein concentrate might seem subtle initially.
 These two supplements have distinct compositions and benefits that set them apart.
-Whey protein concentrate contains 70-80% protein by weight, and whey protein isolate delivers an impressive 90% or higher protein content.
+Whey protein concentrate is less processed and retains more of whey’s native compounds, while whey protein isolate goes through extra filtration to raise protein purity.

 Let's explore both types of whey protein in detail.
 This breakdown will help you choose the right option based on your fitness goals, dietary needs, and budget.